tliron/go-ard/ARD.md

 ### JavaScript

 See the discussion of JSON, above (JSON stands for "JavaScript Object Notation").
-A straightforward way to work with ARD in JavaScript is via our ARD-compatible JSON conventions.
+A straightforward way to work with ARD in JavaScript is via our [ARD-compatible extended JSON conventions](xjson.go).
 However, it may also be possible to create a library of classes to support ARD features.